-This course has been designed specifically for an online audience.
-It uses a range of interactive activities to support learning including discussion forums, lectures, tutorials, interactive learning modules, and online workshops and web clinics.
+Cochrane UK host a free, distance learning course, designed specifically for an online audience and open to all Cochrane authors.
+We have combined a range of interactive activities to support learning including discussion forums, lectures, tutorials, interactive learning modules, and online workshops and web clinics.

-It aims to support authors conducting Cochrane Reviews, in particular intervention reviews.
-In addition to learning more about Cochrane methods, authors will benefit from individualised support from a pool of facilitators.
+We aim to support authors conducting Cochrane Reviews, in particular intervention reviews.
+In addition to learning more about Cochrane methods, authors will benefit from individualised support from a pool of expert facilitators.

 - 100% online course allows you to learn from experts in systematic reviews and Cochrane methods, wherever you are

 - Modular course allows you to learn key concepts and get expert input tailored to the stage of your protocol and review, and fit learning around your other commitments

 - Flexible learning, with no entry points, that allows you to complete the full course (8 modules) or specific modules, at any time.
 You don’t necessarily need to complete the full course in a sequence

 - Online workshops and sessions with skilled facilitators offer you a unique opportunity to ask questions about your review and receive tailored advice to support you in conducting a high-quality Cochrane review

 - Module 1: Introduction to conducting systematic reviews

 - Module 3: Identifying studies & extracting data